 Please order timely – there will be readings from the book during retreat sessions.

 Language, Silence and Meaning: Knowing Beyond the World of Words

 Webinars and Retreat

 Partial scholarships can be made available for long-time Nyingma students and active community members.
-Please apply by e-mailing firstname.lastname@example.org, describing your connection to the community.
+Please apply by sending us an e-mail, describing your connection to the community.

-This webinar-retreat will be led by three long-time students of Tarthang Tulku: Robin Caton, Elske van de Hulst, and Caroline van Tuyll.
+This webinar-retreat will be led by two long-time students of Tarthang Tulku: Robin Caton and Elske van de Hulst.

 Robin Caton holds a J.D. from the University of Michigan and an MFA in creative writing from Saint Mary’s College of California.
 She is an attorney, poet and teacher who has studied Buddhism for many years, both at the Nyingma Institute and under the direction of Founding Head Lama Tarthang Tulku.
 Her published works include a volume of poetry, The Color of Dusk.
 Robin was the Director of Dharma College from 2010 to 2017.

 Elske van de Hulst worked in the theatre as an actress, director and author, between 1969 and 1995.
 She taught at the Amsterdamse Hogeschool voor de Kunsten and for many years was a member of the Dutch Arts Council.
 In 1998 she started studying the theatre of the mind, guided by Tarthang Tulku’s books, and has not stopped since.
 She is now a co-dean at the Amsterdam Nyingma Centrum and teaches Meditation, Knowledge of Freedom, Revelations of Mind and Lotus Trilogy teachings in Amsterdam.